drobotun/gostcrypto/docs/source/api/gostrandom/gostrandom.rst

 .. rubric:: **Exceptions:**

-- ValueError('invalid seed value size') - in case of invalid size of  initial filling.
+- GOSTRandomError('invalid seed value size') - in case of invalid size of  initial filling.

 *****

+Classes
+"""""""

 R132356510062017
-""""""""""""""""
+''''''''''''''''

 Class that implements pseudo-random sequence generation in accordance with R 1323565.1.006-2017.